Get started

 Your first program

-Create a file hello.capa with the following contents:
+If you prefer to type the file yourself, create hello.capa with the following contents:

 // hello.capa